-This peak forms part of the larger Alpi Apuane range.
+This peak forms part of the broader Alpi Apuane range.
 It overlooks Massa and offers breathtaking views of the ocean and coastline.
 It is not so steep (only 1,753 m) and hence takes less time and effort to climb.
-Moreover, it has some breathtaking views and landforms such as marble which you may photograph.
+Moreover, it has some breathtaking views and landforms, such as marble, which you may photograph.

 10 Days in the Italian Riviera: Day IX – Viareggio

-It, however, stands out from the rest of the cities by reason of its annual carnival.
+It, however, stands out from the rest of the cities because of its annual carnival.